 It’s good practice to incorporate natural Tanglefoot into your pest control regime to combat these pests as well.
 Tanglefoot works well on ants, earwigs and all manner of crawling garden insects as well.

 Occasionally, Tanglefoot will catch a beneficial insect that isn’t intended for it, but the cost of that is far outweighed by all the destructive bugs that do get stuck.

 Your trees will thank you for learning how to use Tanglefoot correctly and they will likely produce a better harvest in the coming year.

-See the sequence of gallery images below for more.
+See the sequence of images below for visual details.

-When it’s time, carefully remove the plastic by rolling it inwards on itself (sticky side in of course) and dispose of it in the garbage.
+When it’s time, carefully remove the plastic by rolling it inwards on itself and dispose of it in the garbage.
 It’s incredibly sticky and it takes a little skill to not find yourself covered in it.